Escape to a tranquil Karoo homestead

 - Unfortunately, no dogs are allowed on this working farm.

 - Remember to bring mountain bikes with you for this stop over.
-Johannesburgers constrained by traffic and safety issues will relish the freedom of the many trails.
+Guests from Johannesburg, used to being constrained by traffic and safety issues, will relish the freedom of the many trails.

 - There is a three bedroom, off the grid, cottage 800 meters from the farmhouse.
 The cottage has an outdoor boma and firepit area, as well as a small round, elevated dam style pool.